MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 ![Activity analysis details](media/activity-analysis-details.png "Activity analysis details")

-- **Relationship health and trend.** Shows your overall relationship health with the customer and includes the recent trend.
+- **Relationship health and trend**: Shows your overall relationship health with the customer and includes the recent trend.
-- **Next interaction.** Shows the date and time for the next activity that is scheduled for the record.
+- **Next interaction**: Shows the date and time for the next activity that is scheduled for the record.
 If you have access to that activity, then you'll also see its name or subject.
 The next and last interactions are only shown for opportunity and lead entities.
-- **Last interaction.** Shows the date and time for the last activity that you completed for the record.
+- **Last interaction**: Shows the date and time for the last activity that you completed for the record.
 If you have access to that activity, then you'll also see its name or subject.
 The next and last interactions are only shown for opportunity and lead entities.
-- **All interactions.**  Shows the total number of activities initiated by members of your team and by the customer.
+- **All interactions**:  Shows the total number of activities initiated by members of your team and by the customer.
 The activities are broken down by general type such as email, meetings, and phone calls.
-- **Time spent.** Shows the relative amount of time spent on activities related to the record, including your team and the customer.
+- **Time spent**: Shows the relative amount of time spent on activities related to the record, including your team and the customer.
 For each activity where more than one team member was involved, the time spent on that activity is multiplied by the number of your team members who were present.
 But time spent by your customer is counted just once, even if more than one member of the customer's team was present.
-- **Email engagement.** Summarizes how your customer has interacted with the followed emails your team has sent to them.
-Unfollowed emails are not included, so you must enable and use the email-engagement feature to see any information here. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [View message interactions with email engagement](email-engagement.md)
+- **Email engagement**: Summarizes how your customer has interacted with the followed emails your team has sent to them.
+Unfollowed emails are not included, so you must enable and use the email-engagement feature to see any information here. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use email engagement to view message interactions](email-engagement.md)
-- **Most contacted.** Provides statistics about the customers that your team contacts the most.
+- **Most contacted**: Provides statistics about the customers that your team contacts the most.
 These contacts might include [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] users who are heavily involved with the customers even if they are not part of the record’s users.
-- **Most contacted by.** Provides statistics about your team that contacted customers the most.
+- **Most contacted by**: Provides statistics about your team that contacted customers the most.
 These contacts might include customers who are heavily involved with your team even if they are not part of the record’s users.
-- **Relationship activities.** Provides a detailed look at activities over 90 days, broken down by date and activity type, such as emails sent, emails received, meetings sent, meetings received, phone calls made, and phone calls received.
+- **Relationship activities**: Provides a detailed look at activities over 90 days, broken down by date and activity type, such as emails sent, emails received, meetings sent, meetings received, phone calls made, and phone calls received.

 ## Relationship analytics with similar opportunities
 The current relationship analytics provides information such as graphs, KPIs, email interaction history, full activity history, and relationship health.
 This information doesn't offer a comparison with similar deals that were won, what's working, or what isn't working in the deal's engagement practices.